Wicket: the French costume with a strong English accent

 Not stupid.

-man hat prince of wales tie
+man prince of wales hat tie

 • Whose cut is not too fitted

-• With 9cm lapels
+• With 9cm cuffs

 • An 80° notch